codelastnight/learningjournal/src/content/blog/processing-first-look.md

 ```

-so i guess i nver really thought about it but `for()` loops vs. `.foreach()` are different in very specific use cases where u have to modify (specifically add/remove) things from that array you are accessing.[^jsiterator]
+so i guess i never really thought about it but `for()` loops vs. `.foreach()` are different in very specific use cases where u have to modify (specifically add/remove) things from that array you are accessing.[^jsiterator]

 [^jsiterator]: [Java external vs internal iterator](https://zetcode.com/java/externalinternaliterator/)